aws/karpenter-provider-aws/website/content/en/preview/troubleshooting.md

 EBS encryption could have been enabled by an account administrator or by default on a per region basis.
 See [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) for details.

-To correct the problem if it occurs, you can use the approach that AWS EBS uses, which avoids adding particular roles to the KMS policy:
+To correct the problem if it occurs, you can use the approach that AWS EBS uses, which avoids adding particular roles to the KMS policy.
+Below is an example of a policy applied to the KMS key:

 ```json
 [